Pro Bono Innovation Fund

 How to Apply

-Prior to submitting an application, organizations must submit a Letter of Intent to Apply for Funding.
-Letters of Intent allow PBIF staff to quickly assess projects that are most viable for funding and a strong match for the Pro Bono Innovation Fund.
-An organization may submit more than one Letter of Intent.
+Prior to submitting an application, organizations must submit a Pre-application for Funding.
+The Pre-application allows PBIF staff to quickly assess proposals that are most viable for funding and a strong match for the Pro Bono Innovation Fund.
+An organization may submit more than one Pre-application for different project ideas or for different grant types (project, sustainability, transformation).

 Reviewers will assess applications according to the selection criteria below.
 Detailed requirements for each category are outlined in the Application Instructions.

 Reporting, Compliance Requirements & Applicable Law

 All grants and grant recipients are subject to all the requirements of the Legal Services Corporation Act of 1974, as amended, and any applicable appropriations acts, laws, rules, regulations, policies, guidelines, instructions, and other directives.
 These provisions contain restrictions on the activities of those who receive our funds and may affect the eligibility of potential applicants.
 If you are awarded the Pro Bono Innovation Fund, you will be required to comply with all requirements contained therein.

 The Pro Bono Innovation Fund supports activities and use of non-lawyer volunteers who would otherwise not fulfill a grantee's 12.5 percent Private Attorney Involvement requirement under 45 C.F.R. §1614 as long as the proposed project activities are LSC-eligible.
 The Private Attorney Involvement requirement should not affect, nor should limit, activities proposed for Pro Bono Innovation Fund projects that are otherwise allowable programmatic activities.
 LSC has recently revised the Private Attorney Involvement requirement.